ajpelaezc/learningpython/README.md

-# learningpython
+# Learning Python
-My basics in python
+You can find some basic python examples.